imixs/open-bpmn/doc/BMPN_EMF.md

-# BPMN 2.0 ecore
+# BPMN 2.0 EMF

 The *bpmn-graph.ecore* file defines the graphical model of BPMN 2.0 used in Open BPMN.
-The adapted node and edge elements within this model are designed to meet the requirements for the graphical modeling of a BPMN diagram.
+An .ecore file is a concept of the Eclispe Modeling Framework (EMF) and is used to describe model elements  The adapted node and edge elements of Open BPMN described within this model are designed to meet the requirements for the graphical modeling of a BPMN diagram.
 This includes the *Common Executable Conformance Sub-Class*.
 This conformance sub-class is intended for modeling tools that can emit executable models, which is the main purpose of Open BPMN.
 More details can be found in the [BPMN 2.0.2 specification](https://www.omg.org/spec/BPMN).